-For their year-round professional project, this MSc Web-Marketing project group is working with a local French Riviera-based artist, Nadège Pagès, in order to build her reputation and to develop her commercial activity.
+For their Digital Marketing year-round professional project, this MSc Digital Marketing project group is working with a local French Riviera-based artist, Nadège Pagès, in order to build her reputation and to develop her commercial activity.
 In EcoLogicArt, the organisation she created, Nadège Pagès only uses salvaged materials to build bio-ethnic sculptures.

 (Pictured: the artist, on the right, with students)